 In terms of specific techniques or channels to focus on, you should look to where your audience is.
 If you know body transformation and aesthetics appeal to your clients then choosing a visual medium like Instagram, for example, is the best place to showcase your brand (think before and after comparison photos).

 Text-based marketing (newsletter, long-form articles or blogs) is going to be better suited to more complex topics or sensitive subjects like injury rehabilitation, mental health and nutrition.
 At first it might feel a little like trial and error, but eventually you will be able to zero in on the right messaging and utilise the right channels to grow your brand and online presence.

 Online conduct is something that fitness professionals often forget about to their detriment and it really can be a brand killer.
 Everyone needs an outlet and we’re all entitled to blow off steam from time to time but your personal and professional lives should remain separate where possible. try to keep your political persuasions and personal thoughts to yourself, even if you have a different account you use for personal stuff.
 When you work online, the web is like your office, and you don’t want to create a damning digital footprint.

-Just as you hopefully wouldn’t arrive at a gym hungover, bragging about last night’s revelries to your clients, the same mindset should be employed online.
+Just as you (hopefully) wouldn’t arrive at a gym hungover and bragging about last night’s revelries to your clients, the same mindset should be employed online.
 Clients, whether in person or online, are looking to you, the personal trainer, to be an inspiration and a role model.
-To the best of your ability to keep things professional and on-brand online.
+Use the best of your ability to keep things professional and on-brand online.

 If you’re going down the route of using an existing app or platform to market your online PT services, this section might not be wholly applicable to you.
 For example, a service like My PT Hub comes built-in with a database of hundreds of exercises, complete with video demonstrations.
 You also have the option to record your own and truly create something bespoke for your clients.